 Premium rate number services usage in broadcasting has occurred since the mid-1980s when such services began to be licensed.
-Audience participation, however, is a much longer established and popular element in UK TV, where viewers were traditionally encouraged to enter mostly prize draw and quiz competitions.
+Audience participation is a much longer established and popular element in UK TV, where viewers were traditionally encouraged to enter mostly prize draw and quiz competitions.
 Through the 1990s, with the advent of multi-channel TV the incidence of using premium rate phone-ins for these purposes increased significantly.
 An expansion of different kinds of PRS usage also occurred, particularly around applications such as viewer voting.
-Dedicated channels have even emerged such as the ITV Play quiz channel, launched in 2006 (Ofcom 2007: 3).
+Dedicated channels have even emerged such as the ITV Play quiz channel, launched in 2006 (Ofcom 2007: 3, PCIP).
 In the case of the latter, an important debate has arisen around the extent to which programmes are editorial or advertising in nature, and the regulatory implications of this.
 The popularity of TV phone-in activity is no more clearly underlined by the infamous statistic that 'more people vote to evict contestants from the Big Brother house than in general elections' (Robinson 2007: 2).
-However, it has been estimated that whilst in 2007 viewers spent £139 million on television voting and competitions, this only amounted to about 13% of the PRS market of £1.1 billion (Tryhorn 2008).
+In 2007, viewers were estimated to have spent £139 million on television voting and competitions, representing about 13% of the PRS market of £1.1 billion (Tryhorn 2008).

 An increasingly competitive environment, in particular resulting in a reduction in the value of traditional revenue streams such as advertising, has contributed to the desire of commercial broadcasters to exploit PRS applications.
 This stands in contrast to the earliest regulatory expectations around them, where the Independent Broadcasting Authority stipulated that they should be used only where social or educational value could be demonstrated and that any excess profits above cost recovery should be donated to charity (Ayre 2007: 25).
 Ayre (2007: 16) has gone as far as to suggest that 'almost any programme genre that can accommodate a PRS-based competition, vote, poll or comment now does'.
 Whole programmes and channels, devoted to quizzes, adult chat and psychic readings mostly, have arisen based on the exploitation of PRS.
-Services are delivered principally through three mechanisms: standard telephony, telephone text messaging, or use of the 'red button' on the TV set, the latter representing the most convergent service aspect of participation TV.
+Services are delivered principally through three mechanisms: standard telephony, telephone text messaging, or use of the 'red button' on the TV set.
 It is important to note, however, that PRS revenue, whilst significant and until recently growing, represents a relatively modest part of the revenue streams of commercial broadcasters, possibly as little as 6% (derived from Mediatique and Ofcom data), not least those operating in the cable and satellite markets.
 The BBC does not use PRS to generate extra revenue.
-PRS is nonetheless prominent in the minds of audiences (88% are aware of it) and has been used frequently by a considerable number (26% per annum) of mostly younger people (Ayre, 2007: 21).
+PRS is nonetheless prominent in the minds of audiences (88% are aware of it) and has been used frequently by a considerable number (26% per annum) mostly younger people (Ayre, 2007: 21).